rainy1798/learngit/readme.txt

-git is a version control systtem
+git is a version control system